-The Oviatt Library provides access to computers throughout the building in support of research and learning at California State University, Northridge.
-Most workstations are restricted to current CSUN student, faculty and staff.
+The University Library provides access to computers throughout the building in support of research and learning at California State University, Northridge.
+Most workstations are restricted to current CSUN students, faculty and staff.

-- Learning Commons (main floor, core): 52 Windows 7 Desktop PCs, 16 iMacs
+- Learning Commons (main floor, core): 52 Windows Desktop PCs, 16 iMacs.

-- Library Instruction Labs A, B, C (main floor, core and west wing): 96 Windows 7 Desktop PCs; available for individual student use whenever a class is not being held.
+- Library Instruction Labs A, B, C (main floor, core and west wing): 97 Windows Desktop PCs; available for individual student use whenever a class is not being held.

 Wireless access to the campus network, and the Internet, is available throughout the building.
 See instructions on how to connect.

-Use of Library computers, laptops and tablets is subject to the University Policy for Use of Computing Resources
+Use of Library computers, laptops and tablets is subject to the University Policy for Use of Computing Resources.